konstantinost7/Emotion-Classification-Project/README.md

 ## Overview

-This project was developed as part of Course COMP544DL at Msc Data Science UNIC in collaboration with Loucas Sialis & Neophytos Petrou and Y.
+This project was developed as part of Course COMP544DL at Msc Data Science UNIC in collaboration with Loucas Sialis & Neophytos Petrou.

 The objective of this project was to design, train, and evaluate a machine learning model capable of performing emotion classification from